Congratulations! You've landed the interview. Now it's time to prepare.

-For any questions on your skill or experience, Augustine recommends using the STAR method to demonstrate how you possess a particular skill that's required for the role:
+For any questions on your skills or experience, Augustine recommends using the STAR method to demonstrate how you possess a particular skill that's required for the role:

-Leavy-Detrick recommends practicing your answers to common questions about your strengths, long and short-term career goals, and other topics, and reviewing them with a friend or colleague.
+Leavy-Detrick recommends practicing your answers to common questions about your strengths and your long- and short-term career goals, and reviewing them with a friend or colleague.

 "They'll be able to immediately identify shifts in your tone and mannerisms that might impact your presentation and confidence," she said.

-You should also prepare a few questions of your own for when your interviewer invites you to ask.
-This not only gives you the opportunity to gain deeper insights into the company, role and culture, but shows the hiring manager that you're truly interested in the organization.
+You should also prepare a few questions of your own to ask during the interview.
+Not only does it give you the opportunity to gain deeper insights into the company, role, and culture, but it shows the hiring manager that you're truly interested in the organization.

-Under regulations from the Equal Employment Opportunity Commission (EEOC), employers are barred from asking a certain set of questions that can be considered discriminatory.
-These questions could involve your ethnicity, gender, sexual orientation, religion, family arrangements or other personal identity factors.
-This Business News Daily article outlines some other illegal job interview questions that employers shouldn't ask.
+Under regulations from the Equal Employment Opportunity Commission (EEOC), employers are barred from asking certain questions that can be considered discriminatory.
+These questions involve ethnicity, gender, sexual orientation, religion, family arrangements or other personal identity factors.
+This Business News Daily article outlines other illegal job interview questions that employers shouldn't ask.

-If you feel uncomfortable about a question or believe it's discriminatory, according to the University of Massachusetts Amherst, you have several options for how to respond:
+If you feel uncomfortable with a question or believe it's discriminatory, you have several options for how to respond: